 What to Do If You Have a Giant African Land Snail

-If you have a Giant African land snail, please do not dispose of it yourself and whatever you do, do not release it into the wild.
+If you have a giant African land snail, please do not dispose of it yourself and whatever you do, do not release it into the wild.
 Contact your nearest APHIS office.
-It is illegal to bring giant African land snails into the US, and doing so can incur hefty fines.
-While ignorance of the law is generally not a good defense, in this case officials have not charged anyone and are more concerned about making sure the snails are contained rather than punishing people who kept them.
+It is illegal to bring giant African land snails into the United States, and doing so can incur hefty fines.
+While ignorance of the law is generally not a good defense, in this case, officials have not charged anyone and are more concerned about making sure the snails are contained rather than punishing people who kept them.
 Education about the risks of these snails and controlling the snail population are the most important issues to the USDA right now, and officials have been quoted as saying that anyone who obtained one of these snails while unaware of the laws will not be punished if they notify officials.

 How these snails arrived in Wisconsin in the first place has not been determined.